Filing a Chicago Police FOIA Request Is Easier With DoNotPay

 DoNotPay enables you to file your FOIA request online.
 Our platform makes sure the process is swift, easy, and affordable while helping you avoid administrative difficulties.
 The most amazing part about DoNotPay is that we can help you file a FOIA request with both local and state agencies.

-All you need to do is open our platform in any web browser and follow the instructions below to access it:
+All you need to do is open our platform in any and follow the instructions below to access it:

 - Open the FOIA feature and specify that you’re requesting information from a Local Agency

 - Type in the Chicago Police Department and description of the documents you seek

 - Indicate whether you qualify for a fee waiver or expedited processing